China Grove weighs future of town's stormwater program - Salisbury Post

 Suggestions included allowing mixed-use in the district so that it may be more pedestrian friendly, changing the approach on parking so that massive parking lots aren’t only in front of stores, creating more dynamic landscaping and buffering standards and developing stronger design standards for buildings.

-Whitfield painted a picture of what the U.S. Highway 29 corridor could look like, saying that it could feature greenways, pedestrian bike paths and welcoming signage that would to travelers when they are entering downtown China Grove.
+Whitfield painted a picture of what the U.S. Highway 29 corridor could look like, saying that it could feature greenways, pedestrian bike paths and signage that would welcome travelers when they are entering downtown China Grove.
 Although the North Carolina Department of Transportation will have the most influence over the future of the corridor, Whitfield said that her firm’s plan would serve as a “toolbox” that could provide future leverage for China Grove.
 She also encouraged the town of China Grove to “coordinate, coordinate, coordinate” with the NCDOT.

 Gover said that people shouldn’t expect to see significant progress along the corridor for another 15-20 years.
 The China Grove Town Council will consider adopting the Highway 29 corridor plan at its meeting in December.